paulgolter/blender-pipeline-integration/README.md

 #### **Libraries**

-Once you link a datablock from another .blend file that blend file will be referenced as a [Library](https://docs.blender.org/api/current/bpy.types.Library.html).
+Once you link a datablock from another .blend file that .blend file will be referenced as a [Library](https://docs.blender.org/api/current/bpy.types.Library.html).

 To check which libraries and what datablocks from those libraries are loaded in your blend file go to the `Blender File` category of the Outliner.